 Cayman's Landfill Sites

-In Cayman Brac, a new, replacement commercial waste incinerator became operable in June 2024, 4 years after the previous one reached the end of its operational life.
+More positively, in Cayman Brac, a new, replacement commercial waste incinerator became operable in June 2024, 4 years after the previous one reached the end of its operational life.
 According to Government, the 'state-of-the-art' incinerator is designed to safely dispose of hazardous and biohazardous waste, whilst minimising emissions.
 It will serve both Cayman Brac and Little Cayman.

 Beach Erosion

 The problem of erosion along Seven Mile Beach is nothing new and each storm serves to further erode the beaches around properties built too close to the sea.
-The Cayman Islands Government has embarked on a proposed $21 million sand replenishment scheme as rising sea levels and over-development and too many hard structures on the beach fuel erosion.
-Following Hurricane Ian in September 2022, at the Grand Cayman Marriott Resort, the problem of the near-permanent absence of the hotel’s beach was made even worse by a new headache: flooding across the bar and restaurant areas.
-Significantly, the Marriott have since changed their name removing the word ‘beach’.
+In 2022, the Cayman Islands Government embarked on, but never went through with, a proposed $21 million sand replenishment scheme as rising sea levels and over-development fueled beach erosion.

 Tourism

-Focus Pivots to Stayover Guests in 2024 and Beyond
+Focus Pivoted to Stayover Guests in 2024.

 Stayover tourism in the Cayman Islands is growing steeply post-pandemic but not quite to the ecstatic highs of 2019.
-With hopes that increased hotel room availability will support this trend, The Department of Tourism is now reporting over 8,060 rooms currently bookable for stayover visitors in mid 2024, a number bolstered by the recent opening of the Hotel Indigo just north of the midway point on Seven Mile Beach.
+With hopes that increased hotel room availability will support this trend, The Department of Tourism is now reporting over 8,111 rooms currently bookable for stayover visitors in mid 2024, a number bolstered by the recent opening of the Hotel Indigo just north of the midway point on Seven Mile Beach.
 Furthermore, the construction of another 600 hotel rooms in prime southern Seven Mile Beach spots is well underway.
 This increase will be coupled with an anticipated rise in Airbnb listings.

 To service the potential increase in visitors flying in, particularly on long-haul flights, plans to enlarge and improve Owen Roberts International Airport continue apace, (although that speed is relative, when one considers 'Island-time'!)
 In fact, the CI Government is actively pursuing avenues to increase capacity on all three of the Islands' airports.
 However, not without some controversy.
 As of June 2024, the Government is inviting bids from private entities to carry out the Environmental Impact Assessments needed in order to proceed.
 It would seem, not surprisingly, that each of the planning proposals for the airports, championed by Tourism minister Kenneth Bryan MP, potentially come with the risk of upsetting the wildlife habitats and other current residents of the surrounding areas.